AzehLM/42-piscine_rush01/README.md

 # 42-piscine rush01
 Between my piscine and the start of the common core I decided to revenge against the rush01.
-Here is the best I made with my roommate
+This is the best my roommate and I made.